8bitmp3/Google-Cloud-Tutorial-Using-Cloud-Healthcare-API-with-FHIR-health-record-data/Google-Cloud-Tutorial-Using-Cloud-Healthcare-API-with-FHIR-health-record-data.md

 First, you will be moving it to the bucket from another existing Google Cloud bucket that hosts the dataset.
 Then you can ingest it into the data store you created earlier with Cloud Healthcare API.

+It is recommended to use just Cloud Shell in this section of the tutorial:

+### In Cloud Shell

 - Use the `gsutil cp` [command](https://cloud.google.com/storage/docs/gsutil/commands/cp) to copy the dataset from the internal Google Cloud bucket to your bucket.
 The public dataset is stored at `gs://gcp-public-data--synthea-fhir-data-1m-patients`:

 ```bash